-2) Evaluation per project, where project managers evaluate the vendor during the project and also at the end, by creating specific vendor profiles that cover full range of service offered
+2) Evaluation per project, where project managers evaluate the vendor during the project and also at the end, by creating specific vendor profiles that cover the full range of services offered.

 3) Annual vendor evaluation where the overall Vendor – Group relationship is presented to the Management.

-For all the above there is a common assessment process, applied throughout the Eurobank group, and also a unique and global evaluation platform that includes as default, green criteria as well.
+For the above there is a common Supplier evaluation process, applied throughout the Eurobank Group, and also an integrated evaluation platform that includes as default, green criteria as well.

-The methodology applied is the same for all vendors.
-It has specific weights per criteria and is conducted by a number of evaluators coming from the business units involved and the Group IT regarding IT equipment supplies, who are the main recipients of goods and services supplied by the Bank.
+The methodology applied is the same for all vendors and it is conducted by a number of evaluators coming from the Business Units involved and the Group IT (regarding IT equipment supplies), who are the main recipients of goods and services supplied by the Bank.

-Apart from the evaluation pillars mentioned above, both in the Request For Proposals issued by Eurobank for conducting bid evaluations/ tenders and also in the contractual relationship with the cooperating suppliers, particular reference is made by indicating specific terms, to comply with labor legislation in order to preserve employment and insurance conditions of the working staff who offer services for the Group.
+In addition, both in the Request For Proposals issued by Eurobank for conducting tender evaluations and also in the context of its contractual relationship with the cooperating suppliers, particular reference is made by indicating specific terms, to comply with environmental legislation and labor legislation in order to preserve employment and insurance conditions of the working staff who offer services for the Group.

-This Framework that is covering all phases of the procurement cycle (RFP, supplier evaluations, contracts) and is institutionally protected by the Group Procurement Policy, but mainly is secured on a daily basis during the execution of the services on behalf of the suppliers, is indeed the cooperation framework with the suppliers aiming at the improvement of the global business relationship and the maximization of the benefit at the favour of the Group, not only at a cost level, but also at the quality of goods and services, under the greater goal of definition and contribution to new better conditions in the whole market.
+This Framework, that is covering all phases of the procurement cycle (RFP, supplier evaluations, contracts), is institutionally protected by the Group Procurement Policy.
+The goal is the improvement of the cooperation framework with the suppliers at a business level and the maximization of the benefit for the Group, not only at a cost level, but also at the quality of goods and services, under the greater goal of formation of new data in the whole market.